Herogo3241/cmap/README.md

 # CMAP

-CLI tool for image theme specification
+CLI tool to convert image based on theme specification
 ---